fossabot/Dequable/README.md

 ## Interface Builder

+If you are using interface builder with this framework, please ensure the following.

-* Your interface builder filename should match your UITableViewCell class name .e.g `TableViewCell.xib`.
+* Your interface builder filename should match the name of your UITableViewCell subclass .e.g `TableViewCell.xib`.
 * Your interface builder file `TableViewCell.xib` should be in the same bundle as your code `TableViewCell.swift`.
 * The cell identifier in your interface builder file should be `"Classname"` + `"ID"` e.g. `"TableViewCellID"`.
 * If you are not using storyboard + prototype cells then register your cells somewhere suitable.